Gueststars 1 A t/m B

 The interview click here about his childhood forest he wants to restore

 The little Brian Blessed!
 Below King Lear together with his daugther Rosalind

 episode 43, 'Message to Geneva'- as Albert a slow, but well meaning servant who is the only person who knows a secret message for Tell, but can't remember it due to his obsession with food.

 Gessler's brother!
-At the end of season 2 Gessler's brother comes to visit.
+At the end of season 2.
+Gessler's brother comes to visit.
 He tries to win trust but can not be trusted.
 He is in a double episode.

 His many stage credits include ‘Good’ with the Royal Shakespeare Company, ‘Woman in Mind’ at the Vaudeville and ‘Me And Mamie O’Rourke’ at the Novello Theatre.

 For his imdb list you can click here